ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/command-line-intro.md

     tar -xzvf PhiX_Illumina_RTA.tar.gz  # or whatever you called it, if you used curl
     # -x = extract, -z = use gzip/gunzip, -v = verbose (show each file in archive), -f = use a file, not a tape drive(!)

 Note that, unlike Windows, linux does not depend on file extensions to determine file behavior (most of the time).
-So you could a tarball 'fish.puppy' and the extract command above should work just fine.
+So you could name a tarball 'fish.puppy' and the extract command above should work just fine.
 In fact, go ahead and try this.
-The only thing that should be different is that tab-completion doesn't work within the 'tar' command.
+The only thing that should be different is that tab-completion doesn't work within the 'tar' command if it doesn't see the 'correct' file extension.

 Forced Removal
 ---------------